Where Does League of Legends Save Replays?

 If you want to review your games, showcase a pentakill, or study a misplay, the League of Legends replay system has you covered.
-But many players wonder: where are these replays saved, and how do you use them?
+But many players wonder: how to record a match, where are these replays saved, and how do you use them?

 How to Download a Replay